Newtayo/Movie_App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Global Population App] <a name="about-project"></a>
+# 📖 [Movieonthego App] <a name="about-project"></a>

-**[Space travelers hub project]** This is a SPA web application that provides information of various countries.
-The web application fetches application from restcountries API.
-It is also a responsive web application.
+**[Movieonthego App]** This is a SPA web application that provides infomation on the top rated movies on the TMDB API.
+It provides basic information such has the movie title, the release date, the runtime e.tc.
+The web application also allows users to select their favorite movies and provides an option for searching for movies

 ## 🛠 Built With <a name="built-with"></a>